*Updated November 24th, 2025

 If you’re going for that cozy, lived-in vibe, a wood shingle gambrel roof is tough to beat.
 There’s just something about the warm, textured look of natural wood that instantly makes a home feel inviting.

-Wood shingles give your gambrel roof tons of character, with a subtle rustic charm that looks especially great on cabins, cottages, or any home where you want a little old-school personality.
+Wood shingles give your roof tons of character, with a subtle rustic charm that looks especially great on cabins, cottages, or any farmhouse where you want a little old-school personality.
 Over time, the shingles can weather naturally to a beautiful silvery gray, or you can stain them to match your style—whether that’s rich cedar tones or something more custom.

 Two-Tone or Contrasting Trim Accents

 If you really want your gambrel roof to stand out, playing with color is a fun and easy way to do it—and that’s where two-tone or contrasting trim accents come in.
-Instead of sticking with one flat color across your whole exterior, try adding bold or complementary trim around the edges, windows, or roofline.
+Instead of sticking with one flat color across your whole exterior, try adding bold or complementary trim around the edges, windows, gable ends, or roofline.

 Plus, it’s a great way to boost curb appeal without a major renovation.
 A little pop of color in the right places adds depth, dimension, and personality to your home’s exterior.
 Whether you want subtle elegance or a bold, eye-catching look, playing with trim accents lets you show off your roof in a whole new way.